 Visit Fernando Pessoa's favorite coffee shop in Lisbon: Martinho da Arcada

 Martinho da Arcada is a historic café located in the Baixa district of Lisbon, Portugal.
 It has the distinction of being one of the oldest cafés in the city, with a history dating back to 1782.
-This charming café has been a meeting place for intellectuals, artists and writers over the years, becoming an important part of Lisbon's cultural fabric.
-One of its most notable customers was the famous Portuguese poet Fernando Pessoa, who frequented Martinho da Arcada and even had his own table reserved.
-The café retains its traditional ambience, with its classic décor, marble-topped tables and wood paneling.
+This charming café has been a meeting place for intellectuals, artists, and writers over the years, becoming an important part of Lisbon's cultural fabric.
+One of its most notable customers was the famous Portuguese poet Fernando Pessoa, who frequented Martinho da Arcada and even had his table reserved.
+The café retains its traditional ambiance, with its classic décor, marble-topped tables, and wood paneling.

 Fernando Pessoa (1888-1935) was one of Portugal's most influential and celebrated literary figures.
 He is widely regarded as one of the greatest poets of the 20th century and is known for his unique writing style and philosophical insights.